ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "One of the worst things you can do, even worse than rape or mutilation or shit like that, is leave this world behind.
 Really, the only worse thing you can do is remove someone else from this world.
 It's very unfortunate that all of us are going to end up having to leave this world behind someday, because again, leaving this world is the second worst thing you can do." -BombCraft, 2024

 "I play chess for fun, and just hope that I don’t blunder because that would be disastrous..." -BCMGF1137/19themarketableplushie, 2023

+"Nonsense is a form of art." -BombCraft, 2024

 "Keep talking and nobody explodes sucks." -Anyone with a brain, 2015